 Dispatches from the Adirondack Core

 The Adirondack region is unique.
-There are spectacular mountains, lakes and rivers but it’s the forest that set this place apart.
+There are spectacular mountains, lakes and rivers but it’s the forest that sets this place apart.
 Ecologically distinctive and “forever wild”, protected by a provision of the New York State constitution, the largest intact forest east of the Mississippi.

 Stay up-to-date